Jody Lynn Nye

-Jody Lynn Nye (born 1957 in Chicago, Illinois) is an American science fiction writer.
+Jody Lynn Nye (born 1957) is an American science fiction writer.
 She is the author or co-author of approximately forty published novels and more than 100 short stories.
 She has specialized in science fiction or fantasy action novels and humor.
 Her humorous series range from contemporary fantasy (The Magic Touch and Mythology 101) to military science fiction (Strong Arm Tactics and a new series beginning with View from the Imperium).
 About one-third of her novels are collaborations, either as a co-author or as the author of a sequel.
 She has been an instructor of the Fantasy Writing Workshop at Columbia College Chicago (2007) and she teaches the annual Science Fiction Writing Workshop at DragonCon.

 Nye began collaborating with Robert Lynn Asprin on the MythAdventures series in 2003 with the publication of the collection Myth-told Tales and the novel Myth Alliances.
 Since Asprin's death in 2008 she has continued that humorous fantasy series and she is now also writing sequels to his Dragons, or Griffen McCandles, contemporary fantasy series.

 In 2008 she donated her archive to the department of Rare Books and Special Collections at Northern Illinois University Libraries.